klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 If the petition is sufficient in form and substance to justify such process, the court shall issue an order requiring the respondent or respondents to comment on the petition within ten (10) days from receipt of a copy thereof.
 Such order shall be served on the respondents in such manner as the court may direct together with a copy of the petition and any annexes thereto.

-In petitions for *certiorari* before the Supreme Court and the Court of Appeals, the provisions of §2, Rule 56, shall be observed.
+In petitions for *certiorari* before the Supreme Court and the Court of Appeals, the provisions of Section 2, Rule 56, shall be observed.
 Before giving due course thereto, the court may require the respondents to file their comment to, and not a motion to dismiss, the petition.
 Thereafter, the court may require the filing of a reply and such other responsive or other pleadings as it may deem necessary and proper.

 **§7.
 Expediting proceedings; injunctive relief.**